How do you show that an argument is invalid or weak?

-Can a counterexample be used to show that a non-deductive argument is weak?
-It can, but only if the counter-example itself represents a plausible way things are.
+Can a counter-example be used to show that a non-deductive argument is weak?
+It can, but only if the counter-example itself represents a plausible way things might have been.

 Since a non-deductive argument acknowledges that the conclusion might be false when the premises are true, but only in exceptional circumstances, you need to find a counter-example that is not so exceptional.

 That is, you need to find a reasonable situation in which the premises are all true and the conclusion false.
 If you want to attack a non-deductive argument with a counter-example and do real damage, your counter-example must describe a situation which not only makes the premises true and the conclusion false, but is also quite likely to come about.